mfc0d1ng/Generic-deque-in-C-language/README.md

 # Generic deque in C language
-A shared library which provides a set of functions for handling dynamic deque in C.
+A shared library which provides a set of functions for handling dynamic deques in C.

 <h2>How to download?</h2>
 You can download it <a href="https://github.com/user-attachments/files/20094178/libdeque.zip">here</a>